PyconUK/ConferenceScheduler/docs/background/mathematical_model.rst

    \sum_{i=1}^{M}\sum_{j=1}^{N}X_{ij}(c_j - d_i)

-Using this our optimisation problem to give a desirable schedule is obtained by solving the following problem:
+Using this, our optimisation problem to give a desirable schedule is obtained by solving the following problem:

 Minimise :eq:`overflow_objective_function` subject to :eq:`all_events_scheduled_constraint`,